subscriptions-project/swg-js/docs/link-flow.md

 subscriptions.saveSubscription(() => requestPromise));
 ```

 The dialog will prompt the user to opt-in to save the subscription.
 If the user agrees, the provided callback will be called to resolve the token/authCode.
-The resulting promise will be resolved once the subscription has been saved.
+Once the subscription is saved, the user will see a progress indicator and a confirmation window that subscription is saved.